Choosing Between M.Div., Th.M., and D.Min.

 Making the right choice between these degrees is a matter of discerning your unique calling and professional goals.
 Ask yourself these key questions:

-• What is my primary ministry goal?
-If you are preparing for a general pastoral role, the M.Div. is the most appropriate and widely recognized path.
-If your goal is to be a specialized scholar or a professor, the Th.M. is the necessary academic step.
-If you are already in a leadership role and want to solve a ministry problem, the D.Min. is the best option.
+If you are preparing for a general pastoral role, the M.Div. is the most appropriate path.
+If your goal is to be a specialized scholar or professor, the Th.M. is the necessary step.
+If you are already in leadership and want to solve a ministry problem, the D.Min. is best.

-• What is my experience level?
-The M.Div. is typically for those with a bachelor's degree who are entering ministry.
+The M.Div. is typically for those entering ministry.
 The D.Min. is for those with years of practical experience.
-The Th.M. is for those with a foundational theological degree (usually an M.Div.) who want to specialize.
+The Th.M. is for those with a foundational theological degree who want to specialize.

 Key Differences